jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 - **Dictionary:** Definitions, history, etc. for words.
 - **Gazetteer:** A geographical dictionary

-**Synonym rings** AKA synsets are synonyms given equal preference in a controlled vocabulary.
+**Synonym rings** AKA synsets associate synonyms without indicating preference for one over the others (equivalence relationship).
 Synsets are usually invisible to users, e.g. underpinning a search engine.

 **Taxonomies** AKA hierarchies AKA hierarchical taxonomies AKA tree structures arrange terms into parent/child relationships beneath a single top term (TT).
 A strict hierarchy requires that each term have a single parent AKA broader term (BT), though they may have multiple siblings and children AKA narrower terms (NT).
 Per Zeng (n.d.), hierarchies model three different types of real-world relationships: